 There are two exceptions to the prohibition against non-competes:

-- Executives are exempt from the prohibition.
+2. Executives are exempt from the prohibition.
 The definition of “Executive” under the newly amended ESA is “any person who holds the office of chief executive officer, president, chief administrative officer, chief operating officer, chief financial officer, chief information officer, chief legal officer, chief human resources officer or chief corporate development officer, or holds any other chief executive position.”
-See point number 2 under ‘Trouble Ahead?’ below for an explanation of this exemption and some future problems.
+(See second bullet 2 under ‘Trouble Ahead?’ below for an explanation of this exemption and some future problems.)

 There may be one further wrinkle, which involves historical non-competes remaining intact.
 In a recent case, Parekh v.
 Shechter, 2022 ONSC 302, the Superior Court was challenged with assessing a non-competition clause that had been signed back in 2020.
 The Court ruled that since the law was not explicitly retroactive, it could not be read to apply to non-competes signed prior to the date that the law took effect (October 25, 2021).
 In the Court’s own words, “faced with this express legislative intent to make the ESA amendments applicable as of October 25, 2021, and not earlier, it cannot be said the provisions with respect to the non-compete clause applies to contracts of employment with non-compete clauses entered into before October 25, 2021.”
 So while most non-competition agreements may be out of bounds, it cannot be assumed that a clause does not apply if it was signed before the law changed.

 While for many years Ontario courts have been reluctant to enforce non-competes as against employees on common law grounds (except in the sale of business scenario described above—and, even then, the courts are strict about non-compete language), prohibiting them under the ESA sends a clearer and louder signal to everyone affected by them and creates sanctions—or the threat of sanctions—that the common law does not.